Family Safety Victoria is committed to keeping women, children and families safe.

 - information relevant to family violence risk assessment and risk management, and

-Where it is practicable and appropriate to do so, FSV will generally seek an individual’s consent before collecting their personal, health or sensitive information.
-There may, however, be circumstances where it is not practicable or appropriate for FSV to seek consent.
-In these circumstances, FSV will only collect an individual’s personal, health or sensitive information without consent where this is permitted by law.
+Where it is safe, practicable and appropriate to do so, Family Safety Victoria will seek an individual’s consent before collecting their personal, health or sensitive information.
+There may, however, be circumstances where it is not safe, practicable or appropriate for Family Safety Victoria to seek consent.
+In these circumstances, Family Safety Victoria will only collect an individual’s personal, health or sensitive information without consent where this is permitted by law.

 Use and disclosure of information

-- the use and disclosure is between authorised Hub entities for a purpose relating to the provision, analysis, development, monitoring or oversight of one or more Hub services, as authorised under Part 5B of the Family Violence Protection Act 2008
+- the use and disclosure is between authorised entities for a purpose relating to the provision, analysis, development, monitoring or oversight of one or more services in The Orange Door, as authorised under Part 5B of the FVP Act

-- the use or disclosure directly relates to the primary purpose of collection and an individual would reasonably expect FSV to use or disclose their information in this way (for example, sharing information about a person with their authorised representative, interpreter or legal advisers acting on their behalf)
+- the secondary use or disclosure is related to the primary purpose of collection (or directly related if its sensitive information) and an individual would reasonably expect Family Safety Victoria to use or disclose their information in this way (for example, sharing information about a person with their authorised representative, interpreter or legal advisers acting on their behalf)

-- FSV reasonably believes that the use or disclosure is necessary to lessen or prevent a serious threat to an individual’s life, health, safety or welfare
+- Family Safety Victoria reasonably believes that the use or disclosure is necessary to lessen or prevent a serious threat to an individual’s life, health, safety or welfare; or

-- The use or disclosure is otherwise permitted under the Privacy and Data Protection Act 2014 or the Health Records Act 2001
+- the use or disclosure is otherwise permitted under applicable laws, e.g. PDP Act, the HR Act, or the FVP Act

 Disclosure of information to third parties

-To enable efficient and effective delivery of quality services, the information collected by FSV may be disclosed to other entities to meet the needs of individuals, including:
+To enable efficient and effective delivery of quality services, the information collected by Family Safety Victoria may be disclosed to other entities to meet the needs of individuals, including:

-- with CSOs and Aboriginal Services providing services to persons in the Hubs
+- with CSOs and Aboriginal Services providing services through The Orange Door, and

-As stated above, FSV will only disclose personal, health or sensitive information to a third party for one or more of the primary purposes for which that information was collected, or where the disclosure of that information to the third party is otherwise permitted by law.
+As stated above, Family Safety Victoria will only disclose personal, health or sensitive information to a third party for one or more of the primary purposes for which that information was collected, or where the disclosure of that information to the third party is otherwise permitted by law.

-Individuals can choose to remain anonymous when interacting with FSV, except where this is not lawful or practicable.
+Individuals can choose to remain anonymous when interacting with Family Safety Victoria, except where this is not lawful or practicable.
 For some specific and integrated services, it may only be practicable for those services to be provided to an individual where the individual can be identified.
-Therefore, if an individual does choose to remain anonymous, this may affect the range of services the individual can access.
+Therefore, if an individual does choose to remain anonymous, this may affect the range of services they can access.

-FSV will only assign or adopt a unique identifier of an individual if the assignment of the unique identifier is necessary to enable FSV to carry out its functions effectively, or if the assignment or adoption of the unique identifier is otherwise permitted by law.
+Family Safety Victoria will only assign or adopt a unique identifier to an individual if the assignment of the unique identifier is necessary to enable Family Safety Victoria to carry out its functions effectively, or if the assignment or adoption of the unique identifier is otherwise permitted by law.

 Storing and protecting information

-Information collected by FSV is stored on purpose-built IT systems that are used by workers within the Hubs and the CIP.
-FSV is responsible for providing and maintaining these IT systems, and has taken reasonable steps to ensure the systems have adequate security measures designed to protect personal, health or sensitive information from misuse, loss, unauthorised access, modification or disclosure.
+Information that is collected by Family Safety Victoria is stored on purpose-built IT systems.
+Family Safety Victoria is responsible for providing and maintaining these IT systems and takes reasonable steps to ensure the systems have adequate security measures designed to protect personal, health or sensitive information from misuse, loss, unauthorised access, modification or disclosure.

-FSV takes reasonable steps to ensure that any personal, health and sensitive information held by FSV on its IT systems is accurate, complete and up to date and is relevant to FSV’s current functions and activities.
+Family Safety Victoria takes reasonable steps to ensure that any personal, health and sensitive information held by Family Safety Victoria on its IT systems is accurate, complete and up to date and is relevant to Family Safety Victoria's current functions and activities.